 - Disciplinary action, wherever possible, is preventative and restorative, rather than merely punitive.

 - Students, as often as possible, are encouraged to participate in the development of meaningful consequences for violations of the established code of conduct.

 School administrators and teachers may have the responsibility to advise other parties of the serious breaches of the code of conduct to:

 - Parents of student offender(s) – in every instance.

 - Parents of student victim(s) – in every instance.

 - School district officials – as required by school district policy.

 - Police and/or other agencies – as required by law.

 - All parents – when deemed to be important to reassure members of the school community that school officials are aware of a serious situation or incident and are taking appropriate action to address it.

-SJ Willis Education Centre will take all reasonable steps to prevent retaliation against a student who has made a complaint of a breach of a code of conduct.
+SJ Burnside Education Centre will take all reasonable steps to prevent retaliation against a student who has made a complaint of a breach of a code of conduct.